rasgo-cc/text-tree/README.md

 }
 ```

-By default, `getId` returns the whole node's data.
+By default, `getId()` returns the whole node's data.
 In the example above, the data is a simple string (a letter), and as such, that would be the `id`.
-However, data can be parsed through `getId` in order to parse the data and get a custom id.
+However, data can be parsed through `getId` so a custom id can be used instead.

 ## Life